isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1728.md

 ---
-title: Qashier Smart Terminal - Package E (Pro + Basic Setup)
+title: Job Redesign Consultancy - CET Global Pte Ltd
 permalink: /productivity-solutions-grant/solutionrepo/solution1728
 ---

 ### Description

-Qashier provides smart point-of-sale (POS) solutions to help small merchants digitise their businesses.
-Qashier's flagship product is the Qashier Smart Terminal, a connected, multi-purpose device that combines a payments hub, cloud-based POS software, and a proprietary app store in one uniquely designed device.
-Qashier enables merchants to manage entire stores with just one terminal on the counter.
+CET Global Pte Ltd provides Insights, Advisory and Actions for People, Process and Performance.
+We enable Enterprise and People Management and Development; conduct Analytics and Profiling Assessment; and design and develop customise Training programmes for our Clients.
+Our Job Redesign supports business transformation to Create Value for Businesses, Jobs, and Employees.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Qashier_Annex_3_CR_wef_26_Nov_2020_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/CaseStudybyCETGlobalPteLtd_v1.pdf.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

+### Sector Specialisation

+All sectors

 ### Eligibility Criteria